IP scanners are an essential tool to help you monitor your network for new devices.

 • Security assessments: Identifies system security weaknesses

-Why do we recommend it?
+Why do I recommend it?

 Scan results are displayed through the dashboard.
 The dashboard is simple to navigate and there is a Vulnerabilities tab that allows you to view a list of discovered vulnerabilities marked with icons that display the level of severity.
 You can also use the dashboard to generate reports.

-Detecting misconfigurations with Acunetix is easy.
+I found that detecting misconfigurations with Acunetix is easy.
 You can use the tool to test for misconfigurations such as anonymous FTP access, weak SNMP community strings, poor proxy server configuration, weak TLS/SSL ciphers, and more.
 The range of issues you can detect gives you a wide layer of protection against attackers.

-Who is it recommended for?
+Who do I recommend it for?

 Acunetix is designed for the Web apps development community.
 The system can be integrated into a CI/CD pipeline as a continuous tester.
 The Ops part of the DevOps support provided by Acunetix includes its network vulnerability scanner.
 Access this system as a SaaS platform or install it on Windows, macOS, or Linux.